 What if you don’t complete the exam in three years?

 If this happens, you lose your previous scores even if you had passed in those exams.
-You will have to re-register and start over again.
+You will have to re-register and start over again (see other updates and CMA exam changes here).

 Many CPAs opt to get a CMA certification.
 Approximately, a third of active CMAs in the United States holds a CPA certification as well.